 Here are some great tips for determining the proper wire gauge, ampacity, and the maximum wattage allowed.
 Determining the proper size wire to use can be easy if you know what amperage and wattage a wire can carry per wire gauge.
 The trick is to have the right sized wired fitted to the power demand it will have on the circuit.
 Although some wires look the same and even look to be the same size, it doesn't mean that they can handle the amperage.
 For instance, copper wire can handle more than aluminum wire and should always be your choice of wiring to install in your home.

 Your home is wired with different types of wire.
 Each has its specific use to accommodate the load and conditions it is exposed to.
 Let’s examine what each type is and how it is used in the home’s electrical system.

 Electrical wire can be the stranded type or a solid form.
 Every wire except the ground wire is coated with a non-conductive coating of insulated material.
 Electrical wiring is rated in gauge for it's size and amp rating.

-Electrical wire can come in rolls or on spools.
+The electrical wire can come in rolls or on spools.
 Lengths of wire vary from standard cuts of 50, 100, 250, 500 and 1,000 feet, but can be special ordered for specific lengths.
 The homeowner will generally choose the shorter lengths, while the contractors chooser much larger rolls, knowing that they will use it somewhere down the road.
-The homeowners electrical jobs may be limited, unlike the contractor.
+The homeowner's electrical jobs may be limited, unlike the contractor.